theAgingApprentice/aaStringQueue/README.md

 At this time there are no automated tests for this application.

-## Contributing

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/va3wam/ZippiTwipi/tags).
+There is no stable version of this ibrary released yet.

 ## Acknowledgements